 Nutritional information for any kind of animal bone marrow is extremely hard to find.

 In fact, the only trustworthy source that we could locate for any kind of bone marrow was for caribou.
-We won’t reproduce the data here because of the obvious differences between caribou and chicken, but you can follow the link if you wish to know more.
+We won’t reproduce the data here because of the obvious differences between caribou and chicken.
+However, you can follow this link if you wish to know more.

 Generally, though, bone marrow is very high in fats.
-When choosing to give your parrot a chicken bone as a treat, you should consider what other fatty treats it has consumed recently, and moderate its intake accordingly.
+When choosing to give your parrot a chicken bone, you should consider what other fatty treats it has consumed recently Moderate its intake accordingly.
 Nuts are the other obvious high-fat foods that are often fed to parrots.

-Bone marrow is also high in collagen as well as other compounds that assist in the functioning of joints but, since all of the available data is based on marrow obtained from ruminants like cattle and sheep, there’s no evidence to suggest that these, or other nutrients, may also exist in the bone marrow of chickens.
+Bone marrow is also high in collagen as well as other compounds that assist in the functioning of joints.
+Unfortunately, all of the available data is based on marrow obtained from ruminants like cattle and sheep.
+So, there’s no evidence to suggest that these, or other nutrients, may also exist in the bone marrow of chickens.

-For that reason, all nutritional information relating to bone marrow, in this article or elsewhere, should be taken with a pinch of salt when it comes to chicken bones.
+All nutritional information relating to bone marrow should therefore be taken with a pinch of salt.
 That is, until someone eventually provides actual bone marrow data for chicken.